AFD ChargebacksStop Disputes & Prevent Pain at the Pump

 Yes.
 The unattended self-service nature of the AFD business increases is at the core of its vulnerability to fraud and chargebacks.
 AFD merchants had been reluctant to accept the costs associated with equipment and hardware upgrades mandated by the EMV Liability Shift of 2015.
 However, after the April 2021 deadline, several things have changed and non-compliant merchants face increasingly harsh penalties the longer they hold out.

-As of 2020, Visa increased AFD status check authorization limits to $125 for non-fleet cards, and $350 for fleet cards.
-The new authorization limits apply to transactions that are both: “chip-on-chip” and “partial authorization pending” transactions.
-Authorization limits for other transactions will remain at $100 for non-fleet cards and $150 for fleet cards.
+As of 2022, Visa increased AFD status check authorization limits to $175 for non-fleet cards, and $350 for fleet cards.
+The new authorization limits apply to transactions that are both “chip-on-chip” and “partial authorization pending” transactions.

 Like What You're Reading?
 Join our newsletter and stay up to date on the latest in payments and eCommerce trends.